KeoniPhoenix/SuperStates-Mod-HOI4/Standards.md

 ## Scope of Area ##

 The mod's scope of area is defined as the **subnational entities** of nations with a **federal system** within the regions of **Australia, Oceania, North and South America**.
-This however could be expanded to other federal systems, however these additions are to be considered after the main scope of area is completed.
+This could be expanded to other federal systems beyond this geographical limit, however these additions are to be considered after the main scope of area is completed.

 ## Political Systems ##